esqLABS/pregnancy-neonates-batch-run/README.md

 as calculated.
 By default these parameters are calculated with the OSP internal QSAR.
 We added options to run with a very high oral permeability and/or very high tissue permeability.
 The aim is that we can run the simulations without permeability being a limited rate.
+Mind that for chemicals with very low Fub , effective permeability might still be limiting.

 The codes to run httk files are contained in the folder :
 [httk files](https://github.com/esqLABS/pregnancy-neonates-batch-run/tree/master/httk%20files)